Allergies and Asthma at School

 When School Starts:

-- Touch base with student with asthma or who are at risk for a life-threatening allergic reaction to discuss management of their health condition at school
+- Touch base with students who are at risk for a life-threatening allergic reaction to discuss management of their health condition at school

 - Assess their ability for self-care and self-medication

-- Obtain medications, medication orders and Asthma Action Plan or Anaphylaxis Emergency Plan if not previously completed
+- Obtain medications, medication orders and Anaphylaxis Emergency Plan if not previously completed

 - Track expiration dates for medications